meircif/lumi-lang/docs/variables.rst

    array-strong-reference := Array{34:Int}()!

-It's probably a good idea to store the returned object in an ``owner`` reference, otherwise it will be immediately deleted.
+It's probably a good idea to store the returned object in an ``owner`` reference, otherwise it will be deleted in the end of the block.